 If you’re using AWS, your organization probably consists of more than one person besides you.
 This means multiple people will have access to the database.
 It’s very convenient but it also means you need to manage each member’s level of access.

 Make sure you have assigned appropriate access to each staff member.
-You’ll also want to enable CloudTrail which logs every action each member took in your cloud infrastructure.
-This just ensures that you know who made changes to what.
+You’ll also want to enable CloudTrail, which logs every action each member took in your cloud infrastructure.
+This just ensures that you know who made the changes to what.